-The details on the form will be recorded on the Boarding house register.
-Only the following information is publicly available:
+The details on the form will be recorded on the boarding house register but only the following information is publicly available:

-A Standard occupancy agreement (PDF size: 510kb) has been developed for boarding house proprietors and residents.
-Use of this agreement is not mandatory, which means you can develop your own agreement instead.
-From 1 October 2013, the Occupancy Principles automatically became part of all occupancy agreements in registrable boarding houses, whether the principles are written in the agreement or not.
-An occupancy agreement cannot be inconsistent with the Occupancy Principles.
+A standard occupancy agreement (PDF, 509.09 KB) has been developed for boarding house proprietors and residents.
+You don’t have to use this agreement and can create your own.
+From 1 October 2013, the occupancy principles automatically became part of all occupancy agreements if they were written into the agreement or not.

-The occupancy principles are a set of basic rights and responsibilities for residents of boarding houses as stated in the Boarding Houses Act 2012.
+The occupancy principles are a set of basic rights and responsibilities for residents of boarding houses from the Boarding Houses Act 2012.
 These are listed below.

 Before residents move in, they have a right to:

 - have a written occupancy agreement with the boarding house proprietor